Dadapas/mvola-php/docs/merchent.md

  * [To get started](getting-started.md)

-For production set `isProduction` options to true
+For production set `production` options to true or
 ```php
 // Set to production for real money
 $mvola->setProduction();